Bioscience Biotechnology Research Communications

 - Case Presentation

+Patient Consent, Competing interests, Funding Statement, Acknowledgements (if any).
 For all other information including title page, typing and reference style, please follow the instructions for original articles.

 Short communication should be original work, such as complete results of a short pilot study, not merely a preliminary report and should not exceed 2000 words with one or two figures and/or one table.
 An editorial decision will be provided rapidly without reviews.
 For writing and references style, follow the same instructions listed above.

-5. Letters to the Editor/Editorials / Perspectives / Correspondence
+(V) Letters to the Editor/Editorials / Perspectives / Correspondence

 Opinions on topics and articles recently published in the journal will be considered for publication if they are objective and constructive in nature and provide academic interest to the readers.
 These letters may also be forwarded to the author of the cited article for possible response.
 The editor reserves the right to shorten these letters, delete objectionable comments, make other changes, or take any other suitable decision to comply with the style and policies of the journal.
 For writing and references style, follow the same instructions listed above.